ZipCPU/zbasic/README.md

 # Status

-The ZBasic system is is currently a work in progress, and hence not yet fully featured or fully functional.
+The ZBasic system can now be made using [autofpga](https://github.com/ZipCPU/autofpga), all the way from zero to Hello World successfully in Verilator testing.

 # License